Lira hits new all-time low as Erdogan’s woes mount

 Worst performer

 The Turkish lira (TRY) dropped by 2.3% from the end of May 21 to the end of trading on May 28.
 It is now down by around 13.5% since the start of this year, making it the worst performing currency in emerging markets.
 Its previous historic low came last November when it touched 8.58.
-Turkey’s benchmark rate stands at 19%, while annual inflation is at 17.1%.
+Turkey’s benchmark rate stands at 19%, while official annual inflation is at 17.1%.

 With the world emerging from the coronavirus pandemic, global inflation is on the rise, lifting yields and raising the prospect of policy tightening by the US Federal Reserve.
 That is pulling funds from more vulnerable markets such as Turkey, hitting the lira and putting more upward pressure on domestic prices due to the country’s heavy imports.